Botanical Name: Atriplex hortensis.

 The plant produces the largest and juiciest leaves when planted in moist and nutritious soil.
-The plant is propagated with seeds and as it grows very rapidly, it can be sown twice during the summer to ensure an ample supply of young leaves.
+The plant is propagated by seeds and as it grows very rapidly, it can be sowed twice during the summer to ensure an ample supply of young leaves.

 Description: Orach is a hardy annual plant belonging to the amaranth family (Amaranthaceae) that can reach 50-150 cm in height, depending on the soil and the cultivar.
 It has an erect branching stem with scattered or opposite, triangular leaves with shallow toothed edges.

 The leaves of garden orach (Atriplex hortensis) are green but other varieties can have red or yellow-green leaves.

 Orach blooms from July to August with small and inconspicuous flowers that sit in clusters on the top of the stem.
 The flowers are uni-sexual (dioecious), with flowers of both sexes on the same plant.
 The flowers are wind pollinated.

 The black seeds are small and enclosed in a thin, light-yellow membrane.
 The seeds can retain their germination capability up to three years.

 Plant Parts Used: The young leaves are used as a vegetable and to some extent as a medicinal herb.

 The leaves can be harvested throughout the summer and used fresh or cooked in a similar manner to spinach.
 The leaves are not particularly suitable for drying or freezing.